Defending Against Racketeering And Money Laundering Allegations

 The RICO Act

-The RICO Act (Racketeer Influenced and Corrupt Organizations Act) was passed in 1970 as part of the Organized Crime Control Act of 1970 and created the framework for anti-organized crime initiatives across the country.
+The Racketeer Influenced and Corrupt Organizations Act (RICO Act) was passed in 1970 as part of the Organized Crime Control Act of 1970 and created the framework for anti-organized crime initiatives across the country.

 Contact Us For A Free Consultation

-Attorneys Richard Sindel and Travis Noble of Sindel Noble both have extensive experience in defending clients against serious federal charges including racketeering, money laundering, conspiracy, Continued Criminal Enterprise (CCE) and related offenses.
+At Richard H. Sindel, Inc., attorney Richard Sindel has extensive experience in defending clients against serious federal charges, including racketeering, money laundering, conspiracy, CCE and related offenses.
 When facing federal charges, where the penalties are stiff and your reputation is at stake, you’ll need an attorney who is accustomed to this level of defense work.